oVirt/ovirt-site/source/feature/engine/vm-icons.html.md

       ...
 </vm>

 *   Icons of vm or template can be updated either by uploading new large icon (small icon is automatically computed by shrinking large one) or by setting new id of small, large or both icons.
+Similar approach can be applied to creation of vms and templates.

       PUG /vms/789
       Content-Type: application/xml